grafana/grafana/docs/sources/alerting/fundamentals/notifications/message-templating.md

     - cloud
     - enterprise
     - oss
-title: Notification templating
+title: Notification templates
-weight: 415
+weight: 114
 ---

-# Notification templating
+# Notification templates

 Notifications sent via contact points are built using notification templates.
 Grafana's default templates are based on the [Go templating system](https://golang.org/pkg/text/template) where some fields are evaluated as text, while others are evaluated as HTML (which can affect escaping).